 Also of interest is that Elk Grove has more people living here who work in computers and math than 95% of the places in the US.

-Elk Grove is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Elk Grove is a great place for families with children to consider.
+First of all, many other families with children live here, making Elk Grove a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Elk Grove has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Elk Grove’s overall crime rate is lower than average for the country.

-The citizens of Elk Grove are very well educated compared to the average community in the nation: 35.59% of adults in Elk Grove have a bachelor's degree or even advanced degree.
+The population of Elk Grove is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.18% of adults in Elk Grove have a bachelor's degree or even advanced degree.

-The per capita income in Elk Grove in 2010 was $30,041, which is middle income relative to California, and upper middle income relative to the rest of the US.
-This equates to an annual income of $120,164 for a family of four.
+The per capita income in Elk Grove in 2010 was $31,928, which is upper middle income relative to California and the nation.
+This equates to an annual income of $127,712 for a family of four.
 However, Elk Grove contains both very wealthy and poor people as well.

 The most common language spoken in Elk Grove is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Tagalog.